-Research has shown that there is a high correlation between those communities with Pennsylvania German ancestry and those communities with concentrations of Amish population.28 Within Waushara County, Amish settlements include 52 households, 291 people, and an average household size of 5.6 persons (Appendix D, Table D-3).
+Research has shown that there is a high correlation between those communities with Pennsylvania German ancestry and those communities with concentrations of Amish population.
+Within Waushara County, Amish settlements include 52 households, 291 people, and an average household size of 5.6 persons (Appendix D, Table D-5).
 Thirty-three percent are employed in farming, 23 percent in dairying and 51 percent in woodworking.
-The Town of Richford has known areas that contain Amish Settlements.
-According to a power point presentation given by UW-Extension29, in 2000, there were between 51 and 100 Waushara County residents over the age of 5, who speak a Germanic language at home in the Town of Richford.
-It further states that "The Amish speak a Germanic language at home" and that "only in the towns of Richford, Coloma, Dakota and Aurora do youth (ages 5 to 17) speak a German language at home".
+According to a power point presentation given by UW-Extension in 2000, the Town of Richford had the largest number of Waushara County residents over the age of 5, who speak a Germanic language at home (51 to 100).
+It further states that "The Amish speak a Germanic language at home" and that "Only in the Towns of Richford, Coloma, Dakota and Aurora do youth (age 5 - 17) speak a Germanic Language at home).